datatrail-jhu/01_chromebookintro/manuscript/09_projecting.md

 ![Find your style of Chromebook and click on it. ](images/09_projecting/09_chromebookintro_projecting-4.png)

 This should bring you to a screen with different options for purchasing a Chromebook.
-Any of those websites will have informaiton about your Chromebook, but we have found that BestBuy often has the most information about ports, so click on the BestBuy logo on the left hand side to see more information.
+Any of those websites will have information about your Chromebook, but we have found that BestBuy often has the most information about ports, so click on the BestBuy logo on the left hand side to see more information.

 ![Click on the BestBuy logo to see more information. ](images/09_projecting/09_chromebookintro_projecting-5.png)